Skip to main content

 color logo - FirstNet Authority

-RESTON, Va., August 31, 2017 – Tennessee is transforming communications for first responders across the Volunteer State.
-Governor Bill Haslam accepted the FirstNet and AT&T plan to deliver a wireless broadband network to the state’s public safety community.
-FirstNet will bring advanced technologies that will help Tennessee’s first responders save lives and protect communities.
+RESTON, Va., Dec.11, 2017 – Missouri is advancing communications capabilities for first responders.
+Today, Governor Eric Greitens announced his decision to accept the FirstNet and AT&T* plan to deliver a wireless broadband network to the state’s public safety community.
+FirstNet will bring advanced technologies that will help Missouri’s first responders save lives and protect communities.

 color logo - FirstNet Authority

-RESTON, Va., Aug.
-30, 2017 – Alaska is modernizing communications technology for its first responders.
-Today, Governor Bill Walker announced his decision to accept the FirstNet and AT&T plan to deliver a wireless broadband network to the state’s public safety community.
-FirstNet will bring advanced technologies to the state that will help Alaska’s first responders save lives and protect communities.
+RESTON, Va., Nov.
+30, 2017 – Ohio is advancing communications for first responders.
+FirstNet and AT&T* will deliver a wireless broadband network to the state’s public safety community.
+FirstNet will bring advanced technologies that will help Ohio’s first responders save lives and protect communities.

 color logo - FirstNet Authority

-CARSON CITY, Nev., Aug.
-17, 2017 – Nevada is transforming communications capabilities for first responders across the Silver State.
-Today, Governor Brian Sandoval announced his decision to accept the FirstNet and AT&T plan to deliver a wireless broadband network to the state’s public safety community.
-This will make Nevada the 15th state or territory to bring advanced technologies to its first responders, helping them save lives and protect communities.
+MONTPELIER, Vt., Nov.
+29, 2017 – Vermont is advancing the communications capabilities of its first responders.
+Today, Governor Phil Scott announced his decision to accept the FirstNet and AT&T* plan to deliver a wireless broadband network to the state’s public safety community.
+FirstNet will bring advanced technologies that will help Vermont’s first responders save lives and protect communities.

 color logo - FirstNet Authority

-RESTON, Va., Aug.
-15, 2017 – Kansas is transforming public safety communications by opting in to FirstNet.
-Today, Governor Sam Brownback announced his decision to accept the FirstNet and AT&T plan to deliver a wireless broadband network to the state’s public safety community.
-This will make Kansas the 14th state or territory to bring advanced technologies that will help first responders save lives and protect communities.
+RESTON, Va., Nov.
+15 – North Carolina is modernizing communications technology for its first responders.
+Today, Governor Roy Cooper announced his decision to accept the FirstNet and AT&T* plan to deliver a wireless broadband network to the state’s public safety community.
+FirstNet will bring advanced technologies to the state that will help North Carolina’s first responders save lives and protect communities.